OtherAndrew/jellyCTF-writeups/crypto/cult_classic_2.md

 THEFINALPASSWORDISSADGIRL
 ```

-This is the content of the final file, flag.txt:
+This is the content of the final file, `flag.txt`:

 ```
 jellyctf{jelly_was_probably_older_than_these_ciphers}